-Report of the Executive Board and Corporate Governance Statement (continued) As at 30 June 2023
+Report of the Executive Board and Corporate Governance Statement (continued)

 6.6.
 New products committee

 All the new activities and businesses of the Company are analysed and authorised by a dedicated New Products Committee (NPC).
 All involved departments within SG Luxembourg are represented (operations, finance, risk, accounting standards, etc...) to assess the impact for the Company.